MAKE YOUR OWN CHINESE HEALTH TONIC with Garlic and VinegarTom Fung, R.Ac., R.TCMP November 26, 2018

-Many people are now aware that vinegar and garlic are both good for health.
+Many people know that vinegar and garlic are good for health.
 I would like to introduce a very good recipe which combines those two ingredients.
-It is practical and time-saving.
-The theory is based on traditional Chinese medicine concepts.
-It can be used for health maintenance and medical use.
+It is practical, time-saving, and based on Traditional Chinese Medicine (TCM) concepts.
+It can be used for health maintenance and medicine.

-In this recipe we are going to work with a one litre bottle of vinegar and 5 heads of garlic.
+The recipe ingredients are vinegar (50%) and garlic (50%); the proportions are a one litre bottle of vinegar to five heads of garlic.
 However, the recipe can be cut by half or more for smaller portions, as long as the correct ratios are maintained.

 Garlic – The best garlic is the one with a purple skin.

-Vinegar – You may use organic unpasteurized apple cider vinegar from the health food store, or rice vinegar from an Oriental grocery store.
+Vinegar – Use organic, unpasteurized, apple cider vinegar from the health food store, or rice vinegar from an Oriental grocery store.
 The best Chinese vinegar is called Chinkiang Vinegar which got a gold medal in 1985 in France.

 For health maintenance: Take one tsp after each meal.
 You may mix it with salad or put it into food, such as noodles, but do not cook it at a high temperature because this would destroy the garlic’s medicinal properties.